How To Use Data And Analytics To Optimize Rental Property Maintenance

 With these insights, managers can compare the costs and benefits of different maintenance strategies:

 As the table shows, predictive maintenance is the best bang for the buck.
 It helps plan maintenance, so it’s not a last-minute scramble.
-The software can also remind us to do regular tasks, like changing HVAC filters and making sure nothing’s forgotten.
+Hence, the software can also remind us to do regular tasks, like changing HVAC filters and ensuring nothing’s forgotten.

 Maintaining Legal And Safety Compliance

-Neglecting compliance with safety, health, and operational codes can lead to serious fines or lawsuits.
+Neglecting safety, health, and operational code compliance can lead to severe fines or lawsuits.
 Analytics helps avoid issues by:

-Data analysis also reveals patterns leading to violations, like consistent leaks or mold in certain units.
+Data analysis also reveals patterns leading to violations, like consistent leaks or mold in specific units.
 Managers can then address underlying causes proactively.
-Ultimately, data helps ensure properties remain legally compliant, keeping tenants safe and minimizing owner liability.
+Subsequently, data helps ensure properties remain legally compliant, keeping tenants safe and minimizing owner liability.

 Key Questions To Ask